 Getting rid of withdrawal symptoms is a strong motivator to resume drug use again.

 The DSM-5 lists withdrawal effects for eight of the eleven classes of substances.

 I find it interesting that some drugs such as Inhalants and Hallucinogens have no withdrawal symptoms specified.
 We also have only one diagnosis and F code for the group of drugs, Sedative, Hypnotic or Anxiolytic Drugs.
 Withdrawal from these drugs can be different with different drugs.
 Stimulant Withdrawal is separated and has one code for Cocaine and another for Amphetamines and other stimulants.
 These DSM-5 codes are a rough sketch.
-For the full detains consult the DSM-5 text.
-Also note that there are well-defined withdrawal criteria for Cannabis (Marijuana) and Caffeine.
+For the full details consult the DSM-5 text.
+Also, note that there are well-defined withdrawal criteria for Cannabis (Marijuana) and Caffeine.

 Alcohol Withdrawal (F10.239 or F10.232)

 Cocaine Withdrawal (F14.23)